Talisman9/Writing-Advanced/manuscript/chapter_02.md

 "The Provost has been notified.
 He's sending the Head of Security to liaise."
 Morgan's tone was neutral, but Alistair caught the slight tightening of her jaw.
 In their brief time working together, he'd learned that Morgan's expressions often communicated what her professional demeanor wouldn't allow her to say aloud.
 The university administration would be difficult.

+They passed a small group of students being interviewed by a uniformed officer.
+One young woman with glasses and a stack of books clutched to her chest appeared particularly distressed, her voice barely audible as she answered questions.
+Alistair made a mental note to review her statement later—witnesses who spoke quietly often noticed details others missed.

 They passed through another set of doors marked "Staff Only" and down a corridor lined with offices and workrooms.
 At the end, a final door bore a brass plaque reading "Restricted Archives."
 Two uniformed officers stood guard, nodding as Alistair and Morgan approached.

 "Scene's been secured, sir," the older of the two officers reported.
 "Only the ME and one forensic tech inside.
 We've got names of everyone who entered or exited the archives today."

 "Good work," Alistair said, pulling on nitrile gloves from his pocket.
 "Let's see what we've got."

 The restricted archives room was larger than Alistair had expected—a high-ceilinged chamber with rows of metal shelving units containing acid-free boxes, bound volumes, and document cases.
 Track lighting illuminated the space, supplemented now by the portable lights set up by the forensic team.
+The contrast between the elegant scholarly setting and the violent intrusion of death created a jarring dissonance that Alistair had come to recognize as typical of murder scenes—the everyday suddenly transformed into something alien and wrong.

 The body lay in the center aisle between two rows of shelves, partially obscured from Alistair's view by the medical examiner who knelt beside it.
 Dr. Samira Patel looked up as they approached, her expression grim.